-- A. The provider may not hold dual licenses as a Supportive Living Arrangement (SLA) provider through the Department of Behavioral Healthcare, Developmental Disabilities & Hospitals, without direct, written approval, from the Department.A foster care provider will be permitted to apply for a Group Family Child Care Home License if the following criteria are met: - 1.
-Applicant has held a Foster Care License for a minimum of one (1) year and is in good standing with no violations of licensing regulations. - 2.
-Applicant must be able to demonstrate ability to comply with the DHS Group Family Child Care Home Regulations and the DCYF Foster Care and Adoption Regulations for Licensure (214-RICR-40-00-3). - B. An individual seeking to hold both a Foster Care License and a Group Family Child Care Home license must demonstrate full compliance with both sets of Regulations.
-The decision to issue a Group Family Child Care Home License will be made by the DHS Licensing Administrator. - C. The licensed capacity for the Group Family Child Care Home will be reduced in accordance with any other licenses to care for children or adults.
-The following stipulations will apply when a Group Family Child Care Home License is issued to a licensed foster care provider:

-- 1. Foster Care License will be limited with regard to the numbers and ages of foster children allowed. - 2.
-Foster children will be counted in determining the total number of child care children allowed in the home. - 3.
-Child care payment will not be made for foster/kinship children in the group child care home or in any other child care facility.
+- A. The provider may not hold dual licenses as a Supportive Living Arrangement (SLA) provider through the Department of Behavioral Healthcare, Developmental Disabilities & Hospitals, without direct, written approval, from the Department. - A foster care provider will be permitted to apply for a Family Child Care Home License if the following criteria are met: - 1.
+Applicant has held a Foster Care License for a minimum of one (1) year and is in good standing with no licensing violations. - Applicant must be able to demonstrate ability to comply with this Part and with the Department of Children, Youth and Families, Foster Care and Adoption Regulations for Licensure (214-RICR-40-00-3). - B. An individual seeking to hold both a Foster Care License and a Family Child Care Home license must demonstrate full compliance with both sets of Regulations.
+The decision to issue a Family Child Care Home License will be made by the DHS Licensing Administrator. - C. The licensed capacity for the Family Child Care Home will be reduced in accordance with any other licenses to care for children or adults.
+The following stipulations will apply when a Family Child Care Home License is issued to a licensed foster care provider: - Foster Care License will be limited with regard to the numbers and ages of foster children allowed. - Foster children will be counted in determining the total number of child care children allowed in the home. - 3.
+Child care payment will not be made for foster/kinship children in the family child care home or in any other child care facility.

-7.2.9 License Renewal
+2.2.8 License Renewal